Emotion Cognizance Improves Health Fake News Identification: Introduction

 \section{Introduction}

-The spread of misinformation is increasingly being recognized as an enormous problem.
-In recent times, misinformation has been reported to have grave consequences such as causing accidents \cite{ma2016detecting}, while fake news around election times have reportedly reached millions of people \cite{allcott2017social} causing concerns as to whether they might have influenced the electoral outcome. {\it Post-Truth} was recognized as the Oxford Dictionary Word of the Year in 2016\footnote{https://en.oxforddictionaries.com/word-of-the-year/word-of-the-year-2016}.
+The spread of fake news is increasingly being recognized as an enormous problem.
+In recent times, fake news has been reported to have grave consequences such as causing accidents \cite{ma2016detecting}, while fake news around election times has reportedly reached millions of people \cite{allcott2017social} causing concerns whether they might have influenced the electoral outcome. {\it Post-Truth} was recognized as the Oxford Dictionary Word of the Year in 2016\footnote{https://en.oxforddictionaries.com/word-of-the-year/word-of-the-year-2016}.
 These have spawned an extensive interest in the data analytics community in devising techniques to detect fake news in social and online media leveraging content, temporal and structural features (e.g., \cite{kwon2013prominent}).
-A large majority of research efforts on misinformation detection has focused on the political domain within microblogging environments (e.g., \cite{zhao2015enquiring,ma2016detecting,ma2017detect,qazvinian2011rumor,zubiaga2016learning,castillo2013predicting,zhang2017detecting}) where structural (e.g., the user network) and temporal propagation information (e.g., re-tweets in Twitter) are available in plenty.
+A large majority of research efforts on fake news detection has focused on the political domain within microblogging environments (e.g., \cite{zhao2015enquiring,qazvinian2011rumor,gayo2013predicting,ma2016detecting,ma2017detect,zubiaga2016learning}) where structural (e.g., the user network) and temporal propagation information (e.g., re-tweets in Twitter) is available in plenty.